 Librarians teach students to find the best information to fill their needs, collaborate with faculty on course assignments and instruction, serve as research advisers in online classes and in Living Learning Communities, contribute to faculty research, acquire materials appropriate to SU’s needs, and promote scholarly communication and activities.

-Our staff includes 28 full-time and 9 part-time employees, plus numerous student workers.
-We represent a wonderful blend of backgrounds, experience levels, and skills, with some people hailing from Delmarva and others coming here from all over the country.
+Our staff represents a wonderful blend of backgrounds, experience levels, and skills, with some people hailing from Delmarva and others coming here from all over the country.
 What we share is a deep commitment to serving the needs of SU’s students and faculty.

 Our LocationsThe SU Libraries consist of three facilities:

 Patricia R. Guerrieri

 The Academic Commons is named for Patricia R. Guerrieri, an SU alumna who, as a student, was known for her vivacious personality, athletic prowess, and generous nature.
 An omnivorous reader, she instilled a love of learning in her children, and three of them attended the campus elementary school.
 (The site of that former building is the new location of the Academic Commons.)
 The Guerrieri Family Foundation donated $8 million for the building and library collections.

 About the Dean